knn90/knn90.github.io/knxcode/content/posts/flutter/integrate_hive.md

     }
    ```

-4. From terminal run `dart run build_runner build` to generate the HiveAdapter
+4. From the terminal, run `dart run build_runner build` to generate the HiveAdapter
-5. Initialize HiveBox, register adapters(if any), and open the box with name.
+5. Initialize HiveBox, register adapters(if any), and open the box with its name.
    ```Dart
    await Hive.initFlutter();
    Hive.registerAdapter(YourModelAdapter());